caksoylar/keymap-drawer/README.md

   > **Warning**
   >
-  > Parsing rules currently require that your `keymap` and `combos` nodes be nested one-level deep from the root node and have fixed names.
-These conditions typically hold for most keymaps by convention.
+  > Parsing rules currently require that your keymap have nodes named `keymap` and `combos` that are nested one-level deep from the root.
+(These conditions hold for most keymaps by convention.)

 ### Tweaking the produced keymap representation